yunojuno-archive/heroku-tools/README.rst

 Heroku Tools
 ============

-Opinionated tools for managing Heroku applications, based on the workflow used by YunoJuno, outlined in [this blog post](http://tech.yunojuno.com/deploying-django-apps-to-heroku-3).
+Opinionated tools for managing Heroku applications, based on the workflow used by YunoJuno, outlined in `this blog post <http://tech.yunojuno.com/deploying-django-apps-to-heroku-3>`_.

 Background
 ----------